matro7sh/website/content/faq.md

 ## 2. WHO ARE WE ?

 We are two creators:
-* Jenaye : IT engineer and working as a pentester for [Orange Cyberdefense](https://orangecyberdefense.com/fr/) also [freelance developper](https://www.malt.fr/profile/mikehouziaux).
+* [Jenaye](https://jenaye.fr) : IT engineer and working as a pentester for [Orange Cyberdefense](https://orangecyberdefense.com/fr/) also [freelance developper](https://www.malt.fr/profile/mikehouziaux).
-* Darkweak : Creator of Souin, a new cache system suitable for every reverse-proxy and developper for [Les Tilleuls](https://les-tilleuls.coop) and also Freelance.
+* [Darkweak](https://devcv.fr/) : Creator of Souin, a new cache system suitable for every reverse-proxy and developper also Freelance.

 ---